isaacovercast/isaacovercast.github.io/_pages/research/eco-evolutionary-simulations.md

 develop individual-based, mechanistic models, and apply statistical analysis with a focus on emerging machine learning methods.

 Take this example of real data from a community of spiders from La Reunion.
-Here on the left is a typical species abundance distribution (SAD) and on the right is the species genetic diversity distribution (SGD) which is constructed in an identical fashion, gathering COI data at the community-scale, calculating nucleotide diversity (pi) and ordering pi from greatest to least:
+On the left is a typical species abundance distribution (SAD) and on the right is the species genetic diversity distribution (SGD) which is constructed in an identical fashion, gathering COI data at the community-scale, calculating nucleotide diversity (pi) and ordering pi from greatest to least: